 Park and Ride

-First Cymru operates park & ride services on behalf of local authorities, from Fabian Way and Landore in Swansea and Nant-Y-Ci in Carmarthen.
-There is also a summer park & ride in Tenby.
+First Cymru operates park & ride services on behalf of local authorities, from Fabian Way and Landore in Swansea.

 In 2014, First Cymru started the Cymru Clipper express network which spans from Carmarthen to Cardiff.
-Services X1, X2, X3, X4, X6, X11, X13, X55 and X58 are encompassed into this network.
-Dedicated vehicles operate these services, with the majority of them offering WiFi and leather seats as standard.
+Services Our X services are encompassed into this network.
+Dedicated vehicles operate these services.